bxdoan/bxdoan/README.md

 <div align="center">

-> If you want to lift yourself up, lift up someone else.
+> People become stronger because they have memories they can’t forget.

-> — Booker T. Washington —
+> — Tsunade —

 </div>